nash403/Sokoban/README.md

 ## Goal of the game

 You have to push crates on the red switches.
 Every switch must be activated by crates simultaneously in order to pass the level.
+Brown crate move one tile per one tile.
+Blue crates move until they meet an obstacle.

 ## Credit